Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 3 –

-Region 3, which includes Springfield and other cities in western Illinois, saw its positivity rate steadily decrease over the past week, reporting 15.3% Wednesday -- the region's lowest since Nov.
-8.
+Region 3, which includes Springfield and other cities in western Illinois, saw its positivity rate steadily decrease over the past week, reporting 13.8% Friday.

-The region's hospitalization rates have risen, however, now sitting at 30.
-ICU bed availability currently stands at 20% and hospital beds at 28%.
+The region's hospitalization rates decreased slightly, now sitting at 27.
+ICU bed availability currently stands at 16% and hospital beds at 24%.
+Most recent data shows ICU bed availability lower than the state's 20% threshold.

 Counties in Region 3 include Adams, Brown, Calhoun, Cass, Christian, Greene, Hancock, Jersey, Logan, Macoupin, Mason, Menard, Montgomery, Morgan, Pike, Sangamon, Schuyler and Scott.